Soham-coder/image_caption/README.md

 python3 app.py

-It will successfully run the ML Model on localhost
+It will run the ML Model on localhost

 Go to http://127.0.0.1:5000// on a browser